andgineer/TRegExpr/docs/tregexpr.rst

 VersionMajor, VersionMinor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Return major and minor version, for example, for ``version 0.944``.
+Return major and minor version of the component.

 ::

-    VersionMajor = 0
+    VersionMajor = 1
-    VersionMinor = 944
+    VersionMinor = 101

 Expression
 ~~~~~~~~~~